questdb/questdb/artifacts/release/README.md

-# Release steps
+## Release steps

 This is a short guide to outline steps involved making QuestDB release.

 ## Compile release notes

 Collect commit messages from git log and compile new `draft` release notes.
-Please make sure not to publish it before `git` repo is ready.
+Please make sure not to publish it before `git` repository is ready.

 When crafting new release note, please take previous release notes as style guidelines.
 Releases should not look too dissimilar.